flancian/garden/agora pkg chapter.md

 ### Flow problems
 - #pull [[liquid democracy]] [[network flow]]
-- We bootstrap a [[Universal Basic Income]] experiment using an Agora with a set of simple rules:
+- We seek to bootstrap a [[Universal Basic Income]] experiment using an Agora with a set of simple rules:
   - If you consider yourself under-privileged, you sign up to receive an income.
   - If you consider yourself over-privileged, you sign up to donate an income.
   - Incomes are recurring donations for a set number of months.